alphagov/govuk-developer-docs/source/manual/howto-ssh-to-machines-in-aws.html.md

         ssh ip-10-1-5-53.eu-west-1.compute.internal

-4. If your SSH key has forwarded correctly, you will be on the new machine.

-5. If you're bored of copy/paste and would like to just get to a single node, you can use the `--single-node` switch on `govuk_node_list`, straight into your SSH command:
+5. To get to a single node, you can use the `--single-node` switch on `govuk_node_list`, straight into your SSH command:

         ssh `govuk_node_list -c backend --single-node`

+# SSH config for if you know the hostname

-Alternatively, you can SSH into specific nodes directly from your local machine with:
+You can SSH into specific nodes directly from your local machine with:

         ssh ip-10-1-5-53.eu-west-1.internal.aws.integration